0xNefu/txchyon-capital/src/content/posts/security-privacy/how-to-revoke-evm.md

 category: "security-privacy"
 subcategory: "transaction-security"
   # Keep: "security", "beginner"
-draft: true
+draft: false
 ---

-# 🛑 Cut the Cord: Revoking Unlimited Token Allowances on EVM Chains
+#Cut the Cord: Revoking Unlimited Token Allowances on EVM Chains

 When participating in airdrop farming across EVM-compatible networks (like Ethereum, Arbitrum, BNB Chain, Polygon, etc.), you constantly interact with new smart contracts.
 Every time you swap, stake, or provide liquidity, your wallet is prompted to grant a **Token Allowance** (also known as a token approval).